 Up to this point, widgets only have existed in the Today View on iPhones.
 In iOS 14, widgets will be available to add directly to the home screen, mixed in with apps and other home screen elements.
 On the iPad, widgets will continue to live in the Today View side panel.

-Rather than being siloed on a separate page of the device, widgets on the home screen allow users to instantly view and access app content. iOS 14 widgets offer users another way they can personalize their devices and put important information and key functionality surfaced from apps at their fingertips.
+Rather than being siloed on a separate page of the device, widgets on the home screen allow users to instantly view and access app content. iOS 14 widgets offer users another way they can personalize their devices and put important information surfaced from apps at their fingertips.

-Widgets can be added to any home screen pages on user’s phones, but there is still only so much space for so many widgets.
-To help ensure your app’s widget gets a top spot on user’s devices, here are some tips for designing a useful and high-quality widget.
+To help ensure your app’s widget gets a top spot on users’ devices, here are some tips for designing a useful, high-quality widget.

 1. Keep it Focused and Dynamic

-A widget should be focused on the core idea and main content of your app.
-Widget content should be dynamic, changing throughout the day.
+A widget should focus on the core idea and main content of your app.
+The widget’s content should be dynamic, changing throughout the day.
 Consider how frequently your widget should update information to keep content and data fresh.
 Users will be more likely to prioritize your widget on their device’s home page if it displays relevant, new content each time they see it.